-I woke up this morning and remembered something: today is the National Day of France, which is also called Bastille Day.
+I woke up this morning and remembered something: today is France’s National Day, which is also called Bastille Day.
 This day is always celebrated in my home country.
 Our culture is closely related to the French culture – so close that we are members of the International Organization of the Francophonie.
 I am really glad I remembered about Bastille Day.
 Better mark the occasion later in the day than not mark it at all!

 In honor of Bastille Day, I decided to make a French-inspired lunch: a stuffed croissant.